 - “A handful of shysters basically stole Russia’s most valuable companies in the 90s, minting a small handful of mega-billionaires, while the rest of the country ate”—and is still eating—dirt.
 Very little has so far been done “to strip said shysters of their ill-gotten gains, and redistribute shares to the people.”
 As a result, unlike the much-maligned Soviet Union, Russia is plagued by vast income inequalities, poverty for the majority, inequality before the law, and unaffordable housing.

-- Russia is the second largest exporter of killing machines in the world (behind the USA), and, allegedly, #12 incarceration nation (the USA is #2).
+- Russia is the second largest exporter of killing machines in the world (behind the USA), and, allegedly, the #12 incarceration nation (the USA is #2).

 - Incredibly, Russia’s central bank and economy are under foreign control.
 Unless the Russian Constitution is overhauled, and unless Russia regains control of its economy and currency, Russia is sure to follow the disastrous, life-destroying, path of countries ruled by and for bankers.